Envisioning a More Self-Affirming Culture

 Still on the local scene, I have always wondered for the longest time: Why does Bayambang have no historical society when it is a highly historic town?
 Why does it have no historical markers for notable structures such as the two PSU Gabaldon buildings, two Bayambang Central School Gabaldon buildings, Bayambang National High School Main Building, and St. Vincent Ferrer parish church and convent?

-I, therefore, wish for the creation of a Center for Pangasinan Culture of sorts, in my town or elsewhere, where all of the above are made possible.
 I envision it as a hub of sorts that would not just help preserve and promote Pangasinan history, culture, and traditional arts, but also serve as a fount of creativity and ingenuity for present-day creative types and engines of native-born commerce and industry.

 I wish for products and brands and jobs created out of our own ideas, inspired by our own insights.

 I hope my wish is not too much to have.
 I know how much funding and gargantuan effort this will all entail, but it is not impossible either.
-With a lot of concerned people pitching it, it can be done.
+With a lot of concerned people pitching in, it can be done.

 No comments: